gatling/frontline-doc/content/reference/current/user/simulations/index.md

 {{< img src="create-simulation2c.png" alt="Create simulation - Step 2 - Binary" >}}

-- **Artifact Maven coordinates**: the maven coordinates of the desired artifact. _version markers are not supported_
+- **Artifact Maven coordinates**: the maven coordinates of the desired artifact.

+The following version markers can be used:

+* `latest.integration`: latest version with snapshots included
+* `latest.release`: same with snapshots excluded

 #### Option 3: Download binary from AWS S3